-What is Ventilatory Threshold?
-Can You Use it to Improve Performance?
+Ventilatory Threshold, Can You Use it to Improve?

 What is Ventilatory Threshold and How Can You Use it to Improve Your Performance?

 According to The American Council on Exercise (ACE), Ventilatory Threshold (a.k.a VT1 and VT2) is a marker of training intensity based on your breathing pattern (see below).
 Ventilatory Threshold is the quickest and easiest way to precisely separate cardiovascular activity into effective training zones to enhance or maximize your performance.

 VT1 (breathing starts to increase)

 The First Ventilatory Threshold (VT1) is an indicator of training intensity that is heard in your breathing pattern at the point when lactate begins to build-up in your blood.
 When the intensity of exercise starts to increase, VT1 is identified at the moment the breathing rate changes and begins to rise.
 When you hit VT1, you can no longer carry on a conversation comfortably without having to catch your breath every few sentences.
 A clear indication of VT1 is noticeable when, for example, you try to recite the alphabet, but need to stop to catch your breath half-way through.
 Exercise can be continued for a reasonable period (i.e. 30-90 minutes) at this intensity.
 However, this time may vary depending on your current fitness level and/or level of fatigue at the start of your training session.
 It is important to note what your heart rate is at VT1.